microsoft/app-camp/docs/new-adventure/01-create-app.md

 ### Step 1: Get a tenant

+!!! warning "Attention Build 2023 workshop and lab attendees"
+    Your instructor will provide a tenant that's ready to go, so you can skip to [Exercise 2](/app-camp/new-adventure/01-create-app/#exercise-2-install-teams-toolkit-and-prerequisites).
+If you already have your own Microsoft 365 developer subscription, feel free to use that instead.

 If you don't yet have a tenant, please join the [Microsoft 365 Developer Program](https://developer.microsoft.com/microsoft-365/dev-program?WT.mc_id=m365-58890-cxa){target=_blank} to get a free one.
 Your tenant includes 25 [E5 user licenses](https://www.microsoft.com/microsoft-365/enterprise/compare-office-365-plans?WT.mc_id=m365-58890-cxa){target=_blank} and can be renewed as long as you keep developing!

 Select "Join now" to begin.